latchbio/latch/docs/source/snakemake/overview.md

 1. Create empty input files; this enables the JIT task to mock the file structure at runtime without using unnecessary network bandwidth from downloading the entire file
 2. Import the Snakefile, calculate the dependency graph, and determine which jobs need to be run
 3. Generate a Latch SDK workflow Python script for the second ("runtime") workflow and register it
-4. Run the runtime workflow using the same inputs
+4. Run the runtime workflow

 ![JIT task execution](../assets/snakemake/jit-task-with-logs.jpg)

-Debugging:

-- The generated runtime workflow entrypoint is uploaded to `latch:///.snakemake_latch/workflows/<workflow_name>/entrypoint.py`
-- Internal workflow specifications are uploaded to `latch:///.snakemake_latch/workflows/<workflow_name>/spec`

 ### Runtime Workflow